harrythomas1998/Assignment/README.md

 ## **Code Reviews**

-### Code Review Workflow
+### Workflow

 Developers must use Git to collaborate on development projects.

 To ensure we keep code processing short and make the most of our time both in development and as a team, it is important to follow submit structured work.
-Refer to the [git commands cheat sheet]()(https://gist.github.com/cferdinandi/ef665330286fd5d7127d) for a list of all commands that can be used for effective git-flow processes.
+Refer to the [git commands cheat sheet](https://gist.github.com/cferdinandi/ef665330286fd5d7127d) for a list of all commands that can be used for effective git-flow processes.

 Communication is key and team members are expected to prioritize each other's work to maintain a good workflow.